Fujifilm X-T1 vs Panasonic G80

 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the G80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T1 or the Panasonic G80 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Fujifilm X-T1: